 The procedure itself will be similar to your initial breast enlargement surgery.
 It is normally performed under a general anaesthetic and can take between 1-2 hours to complete.
-You will also be required to stay in hospital overnight following the procedure.
+You will also be required to stay in the hospital overnight following the procedure.

-In most cases your surgeon will use your old scar to remove the old implant.
+In most cases, your surgeon will use your old scar to remove the old implant.
 If you have decided to increase the size of your existing breast implant your surgeon may need to perform an internal release of the breast capsule surrounding your breast implant (capsulectomy).
 This will make more space for the implant and can improve the appearance of the cleavage area.

 How will it impact your life?